-A descendant of the Wakka Wakka people from Queensland, Australia, Trumpet and Didgeridoo player Chris Williams, was brought up with Indigenous Australian culture from an early age.
-Chris began learning the trumpet from the age of 10.
-He began to win local and National competitions including the National Champion of Champion title and from the age of 15 was invited to perform as a soloist with various ensembles including the Australian Army Band.
-He is now regarded as a versatile and talented trumpet player in both the classical and jazz genres.
-He has toured with various music ensembles to Italy, Austria, Germany, Switzerland, England, Korea, Singapore and Malaysia.
-He has also played trumpet professionally with the BBC Symphony Orchestra London and several of Australia’s professional orchestras.
+A descendant of the Wakka Wakka people from Queensland, Australia, trumpet and didgeridoo player Chris Williams began his music studies from an early age.
+He has toured with various music ensembles through Europe and Asia and has also played trumpet professionally with the BBC Symphony Orchestra London and several of Australia’s professional orchestras.
 Chris was principal trumpet with the Australian Youth Orchestra for two years and has been on contract with the Tasmanian Symphony and as Principal Trumpet with Hong Kong Sinfonietta.
-He has played trumpet professionally with the Tasmanian Symphony Orchestra, the Queensland Symphony Orchestra and the BBC Symphony Orchestra in London.
 He has appeared as guest principal trumpet with the Hong Kong Sinfonietta, the Tasmanian Symphony Orchestra, the Queensland Symphony Orchestra and the Queensland Pops Orchestra.
 Chris has performed as a trumpet soloist with the Hobart Chamber Orchestra, the Queensland Pops Orchestra and the Australian Army Band.
-He has recorded (trumpet) for ABC (Australian Broadcasting Corporation) television and ABC Jazz and Classical Labels, and has been involved in numerous live to air broadcasts with ABC Classic FM in Australia both as a soloist and part of various ensembles.
-(Jazz and Classical).
-He was nominated for the Australian Freedman Fellowship award for Jazz in 2008 and for the Australian Young Achiever Award in 2007 and 2008.
+He was nominated for the Australian Freedman Fellowship award for Jazz and for the Australian Young Achiever Award twice.

-As a didgeridoo soloist he has performed in various countries including Kenya, Tanzania, South Sudan, Ghana, Nigeria, Zimbabwe, Australia, Ireland, France, Austria, The UK, Italy, The Holy See, South Africa.
-In many of these countries he conducted workshops at various schools and institutions and was able to share about the Indigenous Australian Culture.
+As a didgeridoo soloist he has performed in various countries including Kenya, Tanzania, South Sudan, Ghana, Nigeria, Zimbabwe, Australia, Ireland, France, Austria, The UK, Italy, The Holy See, South Africa and Israel.
+In many of these countries he conducted workshops at various schools and institutions and was able to share the Indigenous Australian Culture.
 Performance highlights include Buckingham Palace, Westminster Abbey and the Vatican.

 He studied his Master’s degree in Classical Trumpet Performance at the Royal College of Music in London.